BretFisher/kubernetes-mastery/slides/k8smastery/concepts-k8s.md

 - Blue/green deployment, canary deployment

-- Long running services, but also batch (one-off) jobs
+- Long running services, but also batch (one-off) and CRON-like jobs

 - Overcommit our cluster and *evict* low-priority jobs